WillDyer/maya_modular_rigging/README.md

 modules_to_be_made = {"basic_root": ["basic_root", "parent"],
                       "biped_spine": ["biped_spine", "COG"]}

-# This variable is required if is_preset is True
+# This variable is REQUIRED
 # Note all keys in the dictionary must exist in module path

 ```